Warning: The following post contains spoilers for The White Princess Episode 7.

-As The White Princess has entered its final episodes, a true darkness has grabbed hold of it by Episode 7.
-As The White Princess has progressed, loyalties have been tested, and Lizzie cannot win, no matter who she sides with.
+As the Starz series has entered its final episodes, a true darkness has grabbed hold of it by Episode 7.
+As it has progressed, loyalties have been tested, and Lizzie cannot win, no matter who she sides with.

 Characters turning to the dark side

 When you are watching Game of Thrones you seldom have to worry if its tested heroes will turn to the dark side.
-Lizzie’s behavior in The White Princess Episode 7 has given this viewer reason to pause.
+Lizzie’s behavior in Episode 7 has given this viewer reason to pause.